Canvas CLI

 Arguments:

-• PLUGIN: Plugin name to configure
+• PLUGIN: Plugin name to set variables for

 Options: